naikari/naikari/Readme.md

 ![Naikari](https://naikari.github.io/images/logo.png)

-Naikari: Eye of Chaos is a 2-D creative exploration-driven space trading and mercenary sandbox game.
+Naikari is a 2-D creative exploration-driven space trading and mercenary sandbox game.

 You assume control of a space ship and can customize your ship more or less however you want.
 Use your ship to explore the galaxy and uncover its secrets.